officiallysingh/spring-batch-commons/README.md

 ### Define Jobs
 Define jobs as Beans by extending [`JobConfigurationSupport`](src/main/java/com/example/springbatch/commons/configuration/JobConfigurationSupport.java) class.
-Default configurations can be overridden for a particular `Job` by overriding respective methods.
-To override default beans, define new bean with same name in consumer application.
+Default configurations can be overridden for a particular `Job` by overriding respective methods from `JobConfigurationSupport` such as `retryPolicy`, `skipPolicy` etc.
+To override default beans globally, define new bean with same name in consumer application.
 Refer to example [`StatementJobConfiguration`](https://github.com/officiallysingh/spring-boot-batch-cloud-task/blob/main/src/main/java/com/ksoot/batch/job/StatementJobConfiguration.java)
 * Define `ItemReader`, `ItemProcessor` and `ItemWriter` beans for each job.
 * To define a simple job, use `simpleJob` method in `JobConfigurationSupport` and return a `Job` bean.